iconify/website/docs/articles/svg-animation-issues/index.md

 Unfortunately, this solution requires JavaScript.
 It can be used as inline CSS, it cannot be used in CSS file.

 ## Iconify web component

+A simple solution to issues is to use [Iconify icon web component](/docs/iconify-icon/index.md) web component.

 [Iconify icon web component](/docs/iconify-icon/index.md) renders animated icons as background or mask images and implements randomised URL workaround.